What are Different Religious Places of Worship?

 Christian Places of Worship

 A church is a place where Christians assemble to worship God.
 Some are very old while others are very modern—any type of building can be used as a church.
-Areas in the church include the sanctuary, the most holy area; the nave, the main area where people sit; the alter, which is used for the ritual known as the Eucharist or Holy Communion.
-The pulpit is where the minister gives his/her sermon, and s/he uses the lecturn to read the Bible out loud during services.
+Areas in the church include the sanctuary, the most holy area; the nave, the main area where people sit; the altar, which is used for the ritual known as the Eucharist or Holy Communion.
+The pulpit is where the minister gives his/her sermon, and s/he uses the lectern to read the Bible out loud during services.
+Christian religions or denominations that use churches can range from Catholic, Protestant, Non-denominational, and other different religions.
+Catholic churches are normally elaborate in design and architecture.

 Jewish Places of Worship